Home Debt Consolidation What Are the Tax Consequences of Debt Settlement?

 Man looking at chart and calculating debt

-There are some legal intricacies involving income resulting from debt settlement.
-Tax law is complicated, and we are not making any tax recommendations here.
-Contact an accounting professional or tax attorney for details about your debt settlement savings and their tax implications.
+There are some legal intricacies involving income taxes resulting from debt settlement.
+Before reading on, please keep in mind that tax law is complicated, and we are not making any tax recommendations here.
+Contact an accounting professional or tax attorney for details about tax implications of debt settlement savings.

-One of the main selling points of debt settlement is that it saves you money.
-Unlike debt counseling, debt settlement aims to provide debt resolution through the forgiveness of some of your debt.
+One of the main selling points of debt settlement over other debt relief methods, such as a debt consolidation loan, is that it saves you money.
+Unlike debt counseling, debt settlement aims to provide resolution through forgiveness of some of your debt.
 This way, you end up paying back less, and your remaining debt costs less in interest.

-Your creditors agree to forgive some of your debts, in exchange for having you pay back the rest.
+Your creditor may agree to forgive some of your debts, in exchange for having you pay back the rest.
 The problem is that the money they forgive represents lost income for them.
 They are always eager to report this lost income to the IRS to lighten their tax burden.

-From the perspective of the IRS, your canceled debts do not fall off the radar.
-Instead of being the income of your creditors, it becomes your income instead.
+From the perspective of the IRS, debt cancellation does not fall off the radar.
+Instead of being your creditor’s income, it becomes your income instead.
 The way the IRS sees it, the party liable for paying taxes on this income is you.

-For any forgiven debt exceeding $600 of the principal, your creditor is legally obligated to send you and the IRS a Form 1099-C. The end of the tax year is the deadline for sending in these forms.
+For any forgiven debt exceeding $600 of the principal, your creditor is legally obligated to send you and the IRS a Form 1099-C, Cancellation of Debt.
+The end of the tax year is the deadline for sending in these forms.

 What You Need to Know about Form 1099-C